Non-Wiener groups with a Gelfand pair: Introduction

 We apply Theorem A to give explicit examples of non-Wiener tdlc groups.
 To do this, we need to study principal series representations of the following groups deeply, which is completed in the proof of Theorem B.

 \begin{thmB} \begin{enumerate}[(i)] \item Let $X$ be a connected locally finite graph with infinitely many ends.
-If $G \le \Aut(X)$ is closed, non-compact and acts transitively on the boundary of $X$, then $G$ is not Wiener. \item Any split reductive algebraic group over a non-archimedean local field is not Wiener. \end{enumerate} \end{thmB}
+If $G \le \Aut(X)$ is closed, non-compact and acts transitively on the set of ends of $X$, then $G$ is not Wiener. \item Any non-abelian split reductive algebraic group over a non-archimedean local field is not Wiener. \end{enumerate} \end{thmB}

 Part $(i)$ of Theorem B resolves an open problem from T.\ Palmer's well known two volume encyclopaedia on Banach $*$-algebras \cite{Pal01} regarding whether the group $\Aut(T)$ is Wiener, where $T$ is a regular tree (see the last line of the table on page 1490).